A study from the U.S. Chamber of Commerce measures the effect of technology platforms on small business and the economy.

 As a result, most small businesses plan to continue making investments in their use of technology with 83% reporting they will boost their use of technology platforms across their business in the next two to three years, and 63% plan to use the most advanced tech, from artificial intelligence to virtual reality.

-In conjunction with the analysis, the Chamber’s Technology Engagement Center (C_TEC) issued a set of recommendations for policymakers that would promote technological development and adoption to ensure small businesses can continue to leverage digital tools and resources.
+The Chamber’s Technology Engagement Center (C_TEC) issued a set of recommendations for policymakers that would promote technological development and adoption to ensure small businesses can continue to leverage digital tools and resources.
 Among C_TEC’s recommendations is enacting smart, national data privacy legislation that protects all Americans equally and promoting the gig economy to avoid unnecessary limitations on flexible work.